 Level 2 Securities: For all other financial instruments not traded in an active market, the fair value is determined by using appropriate valuation techniques.
-Valuation techniques include the discounted cash flow method, comparison to similar instruments for which market-observable prices exist, options pricing models, credit models and other relevant valuation models.
+Valuation techniques include comparison to similar instruments for which market-observable prices exist, options pricing models, credit models and other relevant valuation models.